akuaagyeiwaa/ATSA/index.md

 c).
 He/she shall perform any other functions/duties assigned to him by the
      executive council, Association and /or the Chairperson.

-5. Financial Secretary:
-a) He shall receive all the Association's monies and have custody of the cheques and cash books.
+7. He shall receive all the Association's monies and have custody of the cheques and cash books.
-b) He shall be responsible for all financial accounts and shall keep accurate records of all the financial transactions and assets of the Association.
+1. He shall be responsible for all financial accounts and shall keep accurate records of all the financial transactions and assets of the Association
-c) The financial secretary and president shall sign all cheques.
+2. The financial secretary and president shall sign all cheques.

 ### 6. Treasurer:
 a) The Treasurer shall be a custodian of all the Association's money.